 None of our employees are currently represented by a union.
 If our employees decide to form or affiliate with a union, we cannot predict the negative effects such future organizational activities will have on our business and operations.
-If we were to become subject to work stoppages, we could experience disruption in our operations, including delays in merchandising operations and shipping, and increases in our labor costs which could materially adversely affect our business, financial condition or results of operations.
+If we were to become subject to work stoppages, we could experience disruption in our operations, including delays in merchandising operations and shipping, and increases in our labor costs, which could have a material adverse effect on our business, financial condition or results of operations.
 In addition, increased inflation rates could adversely affect us by increasing costs, including labor and employee benefit costs.